Shkulipa/starter-nestjs-v1/README.md

 ...
 ```

-for seeds are using "seeds.js", and follow commands:
+for seeds are using "seeds.ts", and follow commands:
 ```
 seeds:prod:status (for prod DB) seeds:dev:status (for dev DB)